pinae/ctSESAM-pyside/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to c't SESAM - python's documentation!
+Welcome to c't SESAM - PySide's documentation!
 ==============================================

 c't SESAM is a password manager which calculates passwords from masterpasswords and domains using PBKDF2.
 There